Read on for tips on promoting yourself with a well-executed book launch party.

-1. Press coverage- You’ve put months or years of your life into writing your book.
-That past investment is invisible to the public, BUT the pressure of that time expenditure is pushing towards a single point– the book release: an event worthy of celebration.
+1. Press coverage.
+You’ve put months or years of your life into writing your book.
+That past investment is invisible to the public, BUT the pressure of that time expenditure is pushing towards a single point: the book release.
+It’s an event worthy of celebration.

 It’s also the time to focus your efforts on attracting critics, journalists, agents, and bookstore owners who can help you move your career forward.
 If you can make your book release truly newsworthy, you’ll have some assistance building a buzz from industry folks and the local media.

-2. Spread the words- Sure, you hope your family and friends show up, maybe even a few enemies if it helps make the place look full.
-But if you can attract media attention for the event, there’s a chance you’ll have the opportunity to earn new readers and fans– fans who will recommend your book to their friends, who will recommend it to their friends, and so forth.
+2. Spread the word.
+Sure, you hope your family and friends show up, maybe even a few enemies if it helps make the place look full.
+But if you can attract media attention for the event, there’s a chance you’ll have the opportunity to earn new readers and fans – fans who will recommend your book to their friends, who will recommend it to their friends, and so on, and so on.

-3. Contextualize your writing life- Have a habit of getting lost in thought during the middle of dinner?
-Possessive of your time early in the morning before you take your kids to school?
+3. Contextualize your writing life.
+Have a habit of getting lost in thought during the middle of dinner?
+Possessive of your time early in the morning before you wake your kids up for school?
 Irritable and manic for a few days after receiving a rejection letter?

 Writing is hard work, both in terms of process and emotional ups and downs.
 Sometimes your friends and family just don’t understand.
 Granted, there are few excuses for rudeness or shirking your responsibilities, but… ya know, writers can be weird sometimes, and usually there’s an explanation.

-A book launch party is the perfect opportunity to showcase your work, your quirks, and talk about some of the dramatic highlights that happen behind-the-scenes.
-Now you can show the people closest to you that there’s a method to your madness, but that you also appreciate their patience and faith.
+A book launch party is the perfect opportunity to showcase your work, your quirks, and talk about some of the dramatic highlights that happen behind the scenes.
+Now you can show the people closest to you there’s a method to your madness, but that you also appreciate their patience and faith.

 Where should I host my book launch party?